Planes, Air Museums, and Aviation Fun in the San Francisco Bay Area

 This decommissioned aircraft carrier is now a museum in the East Bay city of Alameda, and features a collection of 15 historic aircraft, as well as exhibits related to the ship's role in the Apollo space missions in the 1960s and '70s.
 You can also ride in a flight simulator, take a guided tour, or even stay overnight on the ship!
 Open daily from 10 am to 5 pm (gates close at 4 pm).
 Admission is $20 for adults, $15 for seniors, military and students, $10 for youth 7 to 17, and free for children 6 and under.
 Location: 707 West Hornet Avenue, Pier 3, Alameda 95401

 Explore the history of West Coast aviation at this museum located at Oakland International Airport's historic North Field.
 See a variety of aircraft, including the Short Solent flying boat featured in the classic movie Raiders of the Lost Ark (you can take a tour of the Solent on Sundays for an additional admission fee), board aircraft on open cockpit days, and learn about Bay Area aviation history through numerous exhibits.
 Open Wednesday through Sunday from 10 am to 4 pm.
-Admission is $10 for adults, $9 for seniors 55+, $7 for military and teens, $5 for children 6 to 12, and free for children under 6.
+Admission is $15 for adults, $12 for seniors 55+, $10 for military, students, and teens, $8 for children 6 to 12, and free for children under 5.
 Admission to the Learn to Fly interactive play area is free.
 Location: 8252 Earhart Road, Oakland 94621